Graph Threading: Polynomial-Time Algorithm via Perfect Matching

 \subsection{Finding an Optimal Threading}

 Now we examine the general scenario where a perfect threading may not exist, i.e., \cstr{c4} may hold with a strict inequality for some vertex.
 The graph $H$ constructed in \sect{sct:perfectthread} permits exactly $2(d(v) -1)$ visits to vertex $v$.
-Our goal is to allow more visits to $v$ while satisfying constraints \cstr{c2} and \cstr{c3}.
+We aim to allow more visits to $v$ while satisfying constraints \cstr{c2} and \cstr{c3}.

 In a general threading, $x_{uv}\leq \min\{d(u), d(v)\} - 1$ (as argued in Claim~\ref{clm:perfectthreadreverse}) is not necessarily true.
 However, Lemma~\ref{lm:dmax} gives us a weaker upper bound, $x_{uv}\leq \Delta - 1$, for any optimal threading.
 We therefore modify the construction from \sect{sct:perfectthread} in two ways.
 First, we generate $\Delta-2$ copies of every edge, regardless of the degree of its endpoints.
 Second, for every pair of edges $uv$ and $wv$ meeting at vertex $v$, we introduce an edge between $u\overline{v}_i$ and $w\overline{v}_j$ for all $1 \leq i,j\leq \Delta-2$.
 Intuitively, these edges represent threads passing through $v$, going from $uv$ to $wv$, after having met the lower bound of $2(d(v)-1)$ visits.